Dying your hair at home is an easy way to save time and money, and who doesn’t love that?!

 - Newspapers or towels

-This is for your bathroom counter and floors.
-Or wherever you’ll be dyeing your hair.
-Hair dye will also stain your counter and floor surfaces so better stay ahead of the mess.
+This is for your bathroom counter and floors, or wherever you’ll be dyeing your hair.
+Hair dye tends to stain counter and floor surfaces, so better stay ahead of the mess.

 4. Start dying by section or strands